k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 - Create a resource config map
 - Run SRIOV device plugin (as daemonset)

 On successful run, the allocatable resource list for the node should be updated with resource discovered by the plugin as shown below.
-Note that the resource name appended with the `-resource-prefix` i.e. `"intel.com/sriov_net_A"`.
+Note that the resource name is appended with the `-resource-prefix` i.e. `"intel.com/sriov_net_A"`.

 ```json
 $ kubectl get node node1 -o json | jq '.status.allocatable'